UoB-COMSM0166/2025-group-11b/README.md

 - **Investors/Publishers**: Fund the project.
 - **Community Moderators**: Manage player discussions and feedback.

----

-As we continued to refine our ideas, we began formulating **user stories** to help us better align our vision with the experiences we wanted to deliver.
-Here’s a breakdown of the **epics** and their respective user stories.
-It was a **collaborative effort** between developers, designers, and artists, and we made sure to incorporate various perspectives as we fleshed them out.
+As we refined our ideas, we also began developing **user stories** to ensure that our vision aligned with the experiences we wanted to deliver.
+These stories were crafted in **collaboration** with developers, designers, and artists, incorporating a variety of perspectives to make sure we were covering all aspects of the game.

 #### Epic 1: Gameplay Mechanics

 As a **player**, I want to:
 - Place towers on a grid so that I can strategize my defense.
 - Use different types of towers with unique abilities so that I can choose the best defense strategy.
 - Have monsters move along a predefined path so I can predict their movement.

 #### Epic 2: Progression & Difficulty

 As a **player**, I want to:
 - Have waves of monsters become progressively harder so that the game remains challenging.
 - Earn in-game currency for defeating monsters so I can upgrade my towers.
 - Adjust the difficulty setting so I can change the challenge based on my skill level.

 #### Epic 3: UI

 As a **UI designer**, I want to:
 - Create a pause menu where players can restart or change settings.

 #### Epic 4: Sound & Feedback

 As a **sound designer**, I want to:
 - Have background music that intensifies with wave progression to enhance the player’s experience.

----

-These epics and user stories laid the foundation for our next steps.
-We were ready to move forward with **paper prototypes** and begin testing the core mechanics to see how they would feel in action.
-But, of course, we knew we would need to refine and tweak them based on feedback from our **QA testers** and the evolving direction of the project.
-This process would ensure we stayed on track to create the best possible experience for our players.

 ## ⚙️ System Needs & Implementation Considerations